 Tamika Julien, DNP, CNM, WHNP-BC, CLC

-Dr. Julien is a lecturer in Nursing and the Women’s Health Nurse Practitioner (WHNP) Specialty Director at the Yale School of Nursing.
+Dr. Julien is a Senior Lecturer in Nursing and the Women’s Health Nurse Practitioner (WHNP) Specialty Director at the Yale School of Nursing.
 Dr. Julien graduated from Buffalo University with her bachelor’s and master’s in nursing specializing in Women’s Health.
 She then continued her education for a Doctorate of Nursing Practice (DNP) degree at Stony Brook University and was a recipient of the Advanced Education Nursing Traineeship (AENT) grant.

 As a certified lactation counselor, Dr. Julien’s doctoral research focused on improving exclusive breastfeeding rates in the immediate postpartum period.
 She is passionate about women’s health and has a special interest in family planning, caring for expectant mothers, especially adolescent mothers, skin-to-skin, and breastfeeding.